comp3013maa/comp3013Databases/README.md

 - 13. Validatin checks on the login/registration forms - create a validator class?
 Then register/login can inherit from it
 - Done login/design/global structure / includes/security

-General
-- Maybe try and get javascript select on side menu

 <b> Notes: </b>
 - For forms where users enter data to be stored in the database, use mysqli_real_escape_string() to escape the data (make it store in a safe way).
 E.g. in a registration form, for the username (you'd do this for name, email etc too) you do: $username = mysqli_real_escape_string($connection, $username);